alyconr/awsome-books-2023/README.md

-I would like to thank  my learning teammates and the Microsoft staff  to support me all the time.
+I would like to thank  God for giving me the strength to carry out this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>